 If you don’t already know about Disney Plus, we’d be surprised.
 The service launched in mid-November in the US and other parts of the world.
 If you have kids, it is a great Netflix alternative, with tons of classic and current family movies and TV shows to watch under one service.
 You can watch nearly all the Pixar, Star Wars, and Marvel Cinematic Universe movies on Disney Plus as well.

 The price for Disney Plus on its own is $6.99 a month, or $69.99 for an annual subscription.
 There used to be a seven-day free trial but it was recently discontinued.
 However, you might also be able to get it free.
-It’s currently available currently in the US, India, Japan, and a number of European countries, and will expand to even more European territories in September.
+It’s currently available currently in the US, Europe and other international locations, and will expand to more countries in 2021.

 7. Acorn TV